TamezJacob/BattleShip/README.md

 ## Next Steps for Sprint 2

 - Curtis

-	Bugfix for the implementation of changing ship color accross every game state.
+	- Bugfix for the implementation of changing ship color accross every game state.
-	Update documentation for implementing other similar features and discuss witht team.
+	- Update documentation for implementing other similar features and discuss witht team.
-	Discuss features with the team that will be implemented from the main menu's settings.
+	- Discuss features with the team that will be implemented from the main menu's settings.
-    Create and implement other game menu features or assist other team members with implementing their features.
+    - Create and implement other game menu features or assist other team members with implementing their features.

 - Alex
+	- Combining the Main Menu code with author's code
+	- Connecting the play button with the actual board/game
+	- Adding a pre-game screen that follows after the play button
+	- Meeting with team to pull everything together/discuss demo

 - Adrian